 Getting the climbing line into the tree is the first objective.
 Hand-throwing a weighted throw-bag, tied to a string into a tree is a basic and common method.
 In order to get the throw line over the higher limbs an oversized sling shot known as a Big Shot is used to shoot a weighted throw-bag tied to a light throw-line up and over a secure branch.
 Once the throw line is in the tree and over a limb or buckle with a life-bearing-load capacity, a climbing rope is then tied to the throw-line and fed into the tree.
 Trees like Redwoods, may require a more powerful launching device to reach their lower limbs.
 A crossbow, an airgun or even a drone can be used to set a climbing line.

 Friction Savers are usually made using a tube or two rings connected by a strap or rope.
 They protect the tree from unnecessary friction by placing a barrier between climbing rope and the tree itself.
-From the ground, a person using knots, a throw-line and/or a weighted throw-bag can feed a Friction Saver into a tie-in-point, install it, and be able to retrieve again it from the ground.
-We encourage our readers to use friction savers to protect a tree’s cambium layer and whenever possible to avoid as much direct interference with the tree as possible.
+From the ground, a person using knots, a throw-line and/or a weighted throw-bag can feed a Friction Saver into a tie-in-point, install it, and be able to retrieve it from the ground.
+We encourage our readers to use friction savers or rope sleeves to protect a tree’s cambium layer and avoid direct interference between the rope and the tree.

 Technically proficient tree climbers wearing a climbing harness connect themselves to a climbing line to move up the rope, typically using a rope-walker, or a sit-stand (frog) method with rope grabbers, better known as ascenders.
 Once in the canopy, a lanyard or secondary climbing line can be used to provide an added attachment point, offering the climber greater security and the freedom to move laterally, or branch-walk.
 By releasing the pressure on either the main climbing line or the lanyard, this enables the climber to release and advance or relocate the tie in point/s.